Jubatian/rrpge-asm/README.rst

 supported such as "mov a, xm" since this case the assembler assumes the second operand to be an addressing mode specification (only allowing the eight general purpose registers).

+A global label should be specified before any local label or equ.
+Otherwise the local symbol without parent will match any other local symbol with the same name (both inheriting the same parent when comparing).